 Kirpans in Courts

 Kirpans can be worn by Amritdhari (initiated) Sikhs in certain Australian courts.
 Each state and territory has its own rules with respect to the carriage / wearing of the Kirpan within the relevant state courts.
 Federal courts also have their own rules.
-We have outlined below those publicly available rules applicable to the carriage of the Kirpan.
+We have outlined below those publicly available rules applicable to the carriage of the Kirpan in court premises.

 Kirpans in QLD District Court:

-Kirpans can be worn by Amritdhari (initiated) Sikhs provided they:
+Kirpans can be worn by Amritdhari (initiated) Sikhs in the QLD District Court provided they:

 have, where practicable, notified court security at least 24 hours in advance of arrival